KevCendana/cendana.github.io/README.md

-A little website of myself just to practice HTML & CSS :)
+A little website of myself just to practice HTML, CSS, and JS (also cause it's fun).
-Planning on updating it as I gain more Javascript experience!

-EDIT: Turns out I can link my website and host assignments on here for credit :)
+Updated often.